 Bio

-I’m an interdisciplinary harpist, educator, and performer-composer-improviser operating out of Los Angeles, CA and Albany, NY.
-My passion lies in new music, experimental music, and theater, but my first love is the harp and everything it has been and could be.
+I’m a harpist, educator, and performer-composer-improviser operating out of Los Angeles, CA and Albany, NY.
+My passion lies in new music, experimental music, and theater. — but my first love is the harp and everything it has been and could be.

 I’ve played a huge variety of gigs from experimental to traditional, in venues ranging from seedy dive bars to grand concert halls.
 To each performance, I bring passion, dedication, and a relentless drive to continue expanding what it means to be a harpist.
 I’ve appeared onstage with Sarah Brightman, the Bakersfield Symphony Orchestra, Ron Athey, and the Ventura College Symphony Orchestra.